BitJam/chroot-rescue/README.md

 Options:
   -h --help            Show this help
+  -n --no-x            Don't allow Xwindows applications to launch
+     --pause           Pause before normal exit
-  -n --no-x            Don't allow XWindows applications to launch -p --pretend         Don't actually execute commands -P --prompt=<str>    Add this string to the prompt -q --quiet           Only print error messages
+  -p --pretend         Don't actually execute commands -P --prompt=<str>    Add this string to the prompt -q --quiet           Only print error messages
-  -u --umount          Umount all subdirectories of the given directory -v --verbose         Show commands that get executed
+  -u --umount          Umount all subdirectories of the given directory -V --verbose         Show commands that get executed -v --version         Show version and exit

 ```

 ## chroot-rescue-select

-Offer to chroot into any Linux file system mounted under a directory
+The chroot-rescue-select program will offer to chroot into any
+Linux file system mounted under a directory (default /media).
-(default /media).
-The --scan option will cause it to mount all
+The --scan option will cause it to mount all Linux filesystems
-Linux filesystems under the directory (if they are not already
+under the directory (if they are not already mounted there).
-mounted there).

 ```